Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    {% include note.html content="To run the above command, either the Putty.exe needs to be placed in the path selected in the Command Prompt or the full path of the Putty.exe need to be provided in the command." %}

-1. Login with the user name and password that you provided while provisioning the Jenkins VM.
+1. Log in with the user name and password that you provided while provisioning the Jenkins VM.

 1. Once the connection is successful, open a browser on the host machine and navigate to the URL [http://localhost:8080](http://localhost:8080).
 The **Getting Started** page for Jenkins will be displayed.

 1. For security reasons, Jenkins generates an initial password and save it in a file on the server.
 This password will need to be retrieved and provided to unlock Jenkins.
 Return to the **Putty** terminal and type the following command to open the password file and copy the password.
 You can double click on the password text and use **CTRL+C** to copy the text and place it in the clipboard.
 Press the **Esc** button and then type **:q!** at the prompt to exit the vi editor without saving the file.

     `sudo vi /var/lib/jenkins/secrets/initialAdminPassword`

 1. Return to the browser, paste the copied text in the Administrator password text box and click on the **Continue** button.